Marcuslyj/mini-react/readme.md

 One of the goals of this data structure is to make it easy to find the next unit of work.
 That’s why each fiber has a link to its first child, its next sibling and its parent.

+Render and Commit Phases:
+We have another problem here.
+We are adding a new node to the DOM each time we work on an element.
+And, remember, the browser could interrupt our work before we finish rendering the whole tree.
+In that case, the user will see an incomplete UI.
+And we don’t want that.